carlhenrikrolf/microtonOS/README.md

 LEDs A and B show the number of the tuning, where 🔴🟡 is the default.
 To shift the notes step-wise up or down, turn knob A.
 Clicking knob A resets the key switches on the Halberstadt keyboards.
-Clicking knob B shifts one of the Halberstadt keyboards up one step while keeping the other (in my case the Yamaha Reface CP) unchanged.
+Clicking knob B shifts one of the Halberstadt keyboards down one step while keeping the other (in my case the Korg Minilogue XD) unchanged.

 <img width="60%" height="60%" src="resources/exquis_knobs.png" />